zajitschek/metaanalysis/chapters/chapter2.md

 <br>

 #Kuckuuuck

+testing a blcokquote
+<blockquote> this is within blockquote...</blockquote>

 **STUDY TYPE**: Should we include any type of study? (e.g. correlational vs experimental, if experimental, what type of experiment?)